Ideal Customer Profiles: What They Are and Why They’re Important

 Businesses of all sizes are always trying to find new and better ways to reach their target markets.
 But what exactly is a target market?
 And how do you engage with one?

-That’s where ideal customer profiles (ICPs) come into play.
+That’s where B2B ideal customer profiles (ICPs) come into play.
 If this is your first time hearing about the concept, don’t worry.
-We at SPP have put together this guide to explain what ICPs are, why they’re important, and how you can create them.
+I’ve put together this guide together to explain what they are, why they’re important, and how you can create them when focusing on B2B customers.

 By the end, you’ll have the knowledge and skills you need to make sure your business is reaching the people and companies it was designed to reach.